4 Keys for Innovative Compliance Training

 Doing Good with Gamification

-Gamifying compliance training has been found to be an effective method for making compliance trainings enjoyable.
+Gamifying compliance training has been found to be an effective new training method for making compliance trainings enjoyable.
 Built-in awards, badges, and challenges can be effective motivators.
 Since the mandatory nature of compliance employee training tends to sap intrinsic motivation, gamification can act as a method of motivation on its own.

 Gamification is also a far more active method of training than those generally used when teaching compliance.
 Compliance is sometimes taught using slideshows, long videos, and lists of information, followed by a short quiz.
 Such passive methods of learning have been found to be less sticky than active, interactive methods of learning.